dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 ```

 ### Java

-The programming language Java has one option: `checkstyle_config`.
+With the option `checkstyle_config` you can specify a Checkstyle configuration file,
-This option expects the file name of the Checkstyle config file.
+which will be used to configure the linter.
-This file must be located in the `evaluation` folder of the Dodona exercise.
+This file must be located inside the `evaluation` direction of the exercise.

-Example Checkstyle configuration:
+Example (Checkstyle configuration):

 ```json
 {
   "evaluation": {